timfayz/elementcss/docs/1_installation.md

 	Please, run ``gem install rb-inotify``

 ##Autoprefixer
-ELEMENT is designed for use with [Autoprefixer](https://github.com/ai/autoprefixer).
+ELEMENT is designed for using with [Autoprefixer](https://github.com/ai/autoprefixer).
 Autoprefixer is tool that help us to parse CSS and add [vendor prefixes](http://webdesign.about.com/od/css/a/css-vendor-prefixes.htm) to CSS rules automatically using the latest data from [Can I Use](http://caniuse.com/) capability tables.

 Let's take example:
 ```CSS